How To Buy Construction

 Construction services fall into two types: vertical construction (e.g. buildings) and horizontal construction (e.g. highways).

 This is a very specialized type of procurement, and should only be conducted by individuals who have the authority to undertake and understand the unique considerations of construction tendering on behalf of the Province.
 The following organizations are solely responsible for construction procurements on behalf of the ministries:

 - for building construction or renovations, Real Estate Services; and

-- for highways, roads and bridges, contact the Ministry of Transportation and Infrastructure, the Ministry of Forests, Lands and Natural Resources or the Ministry of Environment.
+- for highways, roads and bridges, contact the Ministry of Transportation and Infrastructure, the Ministry of Forests, Lands, Natural Resource Operations and Rural Development or the Ministry of Environment & Climate Change Strategy.

 Do not issue construction tenders without consulting the appropriate ministry.